DIYCharles/r-keyboardshortcuts/Creating bat Shortcuts/README.md

-# How to set a keyboard shortcut to run a batch script using nothing but windows.
+# How to set a keyboard shortcut to run a batch script or any executable file using windows.

 The example is a shortcut to extend display to another monitor and to show only on main display using the keys Ctrl + Alt + Down and Ctrl + Alt + Up respectively.